 Unitholders may attend and vote at all meetings of Unitholders either in person or by proxy.
-Two persons present in person or represented by proxy, and such persons holding or representing by proxy not less in aggregate than 5% of the total number of outstanding Units and Special Voting Units, will constitute a quorum for the transaction of business at all such meetings.
+One person present in person or represented by proxy, such person holding or representing by proxy not less than 5% of the total number of outstanding Units and Special Voting Units, will constitute a quorum for the transaction of business at all such meetings.
 Any meeting at which a quorum is not present within one-half hour after the time fixed for the holding of such meeting, if convened upon the request of the Unitholders, will be terminated, but in any other case, the meeting will stand adjourned to a day not less than 14 days later and to a place and time as chosen by the chair of the meeting, and if at such adjourned meeting a quorum is not present, the Unitholders present either in person or by proxy will be deemed to constitute a quorum.

 Holders of Special Voting Units will have an equal right to be notified of, attend and participate in meetings of Unitholders.
-Pursuant to the Declaration of Trust, a resolution in writing executed by Unitholders holding a proportion of the outstanding Units equal to the proportion required to vote in favour thereof at a meeting of Unitholders to approve that resolution is valid as if it had been passed at a meeting of Unitholders.
+Pursuant to the Declaration of Trust, a resolution in writing executed by all of the Unitholders entitled to vote on that resolution at a meeting of Unitholders is valid as if it had been passed at a meeting of Unitholders.